Qervas/ohao.tech/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0) - see the [LICENSE](LICENSE) file for details.